BitNinja01/golf-cartographer/README.md

   <img src="docs/images/logo_dark.svg#gh-dark-mode-only" alt="Golf Cartographer Logo" width="500">
 </p>

-**Easily create golf yardage books for your favorite courses from OpenStreetMap data in Inkscape**
+**Easily create yardage books for your favorite courses using OpenStreetMap data in Inkscape**

 Golf Cartographer (GC) was born from my desire to optimize the time I was spending creating yardage books manually in Inkscape.
 No more hours of manual layer organization, positioning, and PDF arrangements.
 GC takes a previously 15-20 hour long process, and automates it into a ~1.5 hour process.